-For grain-free guests or those who prefer something a little lighter in the sun's rays, a tasty berry crisp will be a breath of fresh air.
-A topping of shredded coconut, coconut sugar, coconut oil, and maple syrup add some sweetness to the fruit and almond flour.
-Just don't forget about the scoop of vanilla ice cream on top.
+For grain-free guests or those who prefer something a little lighter in the sun's rays, a tasty berry crisp by Minimalist Baker is a breath of fresh air.
+A topping of shredded coconut, coconut sugar, coconut oil, and maple syrup adds some sweetness to fruit and almond flour.

 Chocolate Fudge Popsicles

-Why does everything taste better on a stick?
-This healthy-ish recipe is delectable thanks to the all-star combo of black coffee, vanilla, raw cashews, coconut milk, and dates.
-The only slightly naughty part is the fudgy chocolate topping, which you can choose to leave out (but we wouldn't).
+This healthy-ish recipe by Half Baked Harvest is delectable thanks to an all-star combo of black coffee, vanilla, raw cashews, coconut milk, and dates.
+The only slightly naughty part is the fudgy chocolate topping, which you can choose to leave out (but honestly, we wouldn't).

 Grilled Peaches With Lavender-Honey Whipped Ricotta

-It's time to break out the grill—only this time it's to cook up a dessert rather than a BBQ.
-The best part is that grilling the peaches can actually save them if they're not quite ripe—or too ripe.
+It's time to break out the grill—only this time it's to cook up a dessert by How Sweet Eats, rather than a BBQ.
+The best part is that grilling the peaches means that it doesn't matter if they're too ripe or not ripe enough.
 Finish off the dessert with lavender-infused honey atop whipped ricotta.

 Blackberry Peach Coffee Cake

-The traditional coffee cake gets a seasonal twist in the form of ripe blackberries and peach slices.
-And don't worry—Greek yogurt, butter, and streusel keep it from ever being dry.
+Traditional coffee cake gets a seasonal twist in the form of ripe blackberries and peach slices from Half Baked Harvest.
+And don't worry—Greek yogurt, butter, and streusel keep it from getting dry.
 A vanilla and powdered sugar glaze is the perfect finishing touch.